mschreie/hpe_oneview_ansible_handsonlabs/exercises/30_automationhubsetup.md

 ![Module-Missing](/images/module_missing.png)

-### Assure `Automation Hub` and `Ansible Galaxy` credentials attached to Organization
+### Ensure `Automation Hub` and `Ansible Galaxy` credentials attached to the Organization

 In order to allow Ansible Controller to pull the missing content from Red Hat Automation Hub we add the credentials to the Organization.

 Navigate to **Organizations** in Tower UI, and click on **Handsonlabs Organization** :

 Left to the `GALAXY CREDENTIALS` Textbox click on the **magnifying glass**.<br>
 Tower will only show credentials of the coresponding type.
 Select both credentials.
-Please ensure that `Automation Hub` shows up first.
-Tower will search for colletions in the order the repositories are listed.<br>
+Please select `Automation Hub` **first** then `Ansible Galaxy`.
+Tower will fetch collections from the repositories in the order they are listed.<br>
 Click `SAVE`

 ### Execute Job Template again